MaurizioPisu/ESOMAS_UniTO_Thesis_Template/README.md

   To use it:
   1. Go to *Overleaf -> New project -> Upload project*
   2. Upload `ZipThesisTemplate.zip`
-  3. Start editing your thesis online.
+  3. Start editing your thesis.